 9. Can Stop Against the Discrimination of Animals

 We love and cherish our animal pets and yet have not problem eating other animals, which our society has not accepted as pets.
 Just as we move towards the elimination of discrimination against humans, we need to move towards eliminating the discrimination against animals, and unjustly playing favorites.

 All life is precious, and not one of us has the right to dictate what or who should or should not be killed.
 We live in a world of abundant food, where we no longer have to rely on killing other species to survive.
 Just as we have rights, so do the animals, and it is time we start acknowledging that.

 11. Helps Preserve Fresh Water Resources

 The fresh water on this planet is decreasing and it is estimated that almost 50% of all water consumed in the US goes to factory farming.
 The less demand for factory farming there is, the more water can go to the people that need it. (*It takes about 100 times more water to produce a pound of beef, than a pound of wheat.)

 Animal agriculture is responsible for most of the water pollution in North America.
 The wastes of the animals are continuously dumped untreated into local waterways, polluting water and wreaking havoc on local ecosystems.

 The more animal farms are needed, the more forests have to be cleared, changing the landscape and the climate of various locations around the world, most often contributing to climate change.

 As the world population grows, the demand for food continues to rise.
 Instead of feeding some people meat, we can feed most people plant products.
 Think of how much food could go to people, that instead goes to the animals, so that some of us can have meat, while others starve to death.

-Ultimately there are many, many more reasons why one may want to become vegetarian or simply cut down on eating meat and other animal products.
+Ultimately there are many, many more reasons why one may want to become vegan or simply cut down on eating meat and other animal products.
 This is just a short summary list which I hope gives you something to think about as you ponder the enormous effects your meals have.